nhanho2707/BASH-SHELL/README.md

 project
 will involve using the UNIX fork(), exec(), wait(), dup2(), and pipe() system calls and can be completed on Linux system
-  I. Overview
+  I. Overview\n
   II.
-Executing Command in a Child Process
+Executing Command in a Child Process\n
   III.
-Creating a History Feature
+Creating a History Feature\n
   IV.
-Redirecting Input and Output
+Redirecting Input and Output\n
-  V. Communication via a Pipe
+  V. Communication via a Pipe\n